Contributed by Brad Paras

 - The trade takes up one complete turn.
 If the player wants to place the traded card in his colony, he must use another turn to move the card from the storage to the colony pile.

-- The one-eyed Jack carries a special ability to act as any other card.
+- The one-eyed Jacks (spades and hearts) have a special ability to act as any other card.
 The player may use the one-eyed Jack of his own color as a wild card to substitute for the next card needed to play on his own colony, either keep the progression of his colony moving forward or to fight off an attack.

 - Once used, the one-eyed Jack can be swapped back into a storage slot in exchange for the card it represents.
 If the player draws the card that the one-eyed Jack is mimicking, he can place that card in his storage area.
 In his next turn, he can swap the card with the one-eyed Jack.